meer-sagor/GearUp-Cli/README.md

-# Gearup CLI Documentation
+# Gearup-CLI Documentation

 ## Overview
-The gearup CLI is a tool designed to simplify and speed up the setup process for development environments.
+The gearup-cli is a tool designed to simplify and speed up the setup process for development environments.
 It automates the installation of essential tools, saving time and reducing manual effort.

 ### Current Features
-- Install Docker
+- gearup install docker
-- Install Docker Compose
+- gearup install docker-compose
-- Cloudflared Tunnel
+- gearup tunnel

 ### Planned Features
 - Install curl